contao/docs/docs/dev/reference/hooks/getForm.md

 ---

 The `getForm` allows to manipulate the generation of the forms.
-IT passes the form object and the current form output buffer as arguments and epxects a string as return value.
+It passes the form object and the current form output buffer as arguments and expects a string as return value.